Skip to article

 1. Confirm your products qualify

-Verify your menu fits Michigan's cottage food rules.
-Most states restrict temperature-controlled, meat, seafood, and low-acid canned items; check the prohibited-foods list above.
+Compare your menu against Michigan's cottage food lane.
+Temperature-controlled, meat, seafood, and low-acid canned items often require a different path; check the state-specific food categories above.

 2. Optional: register for address privacy